 CHECK WITH YOUR DOCTOR and get his or her approval before trying this.
 Your body may or may not react as my body did.
 You may have conditions that I don't have that would make traction bad for you.
 Always check with a medical professional before making changes to your health care.

-Notes from Joanna Fuchs: I also have have a pinched nerve as diagnosed by an MRI--pain in my shoulder through my upper arm and elbow and sometimes into my forearm.
+Notes from Joanna Fuchs: I also have have a pinched nerve in my neck as diagnosed by an MRI--pain in my shoulder through my upper arm and elbow and sometimes into my forearm.
 Sometimes my left arm hurts, too.
 The home traction unit that my husband, Karl, bought definitely helped me.
-When the pain got bad, and especially right before I went to sleep, I would do the traction as a pinched nerve treatment and get some relief.
+When the pain got bad, and especially right before I went to sleep, I would do the traction as a pinched nerve in neck treatment at home and get some relief.
 When I asked the physical therapist to whom my M.D. referred me how much weight to use on the traction, he said 10 to 12 pounds, and "ten minutes is plenty," but I started with four and worked up to six for ten minutes and was getting some relief.

 Karl got complete relief after using the traction twice a day for about a month and then went off the traction completely.
 He has had no further problems.
 That didn't happen for me.

-My physical therapist also gave me some exercises that I did twice a day, and they seemed to help, I think.Neck Pillow, Also Called Cervical Pillow
+My physical therapist also gave me some exercises that I did twice a day, and they seemed to help, I think.

 This is the kind of pillow that is retangular, flat on one side and has two bumps on the other side, the length of the pillow.
 (See photo below.)
 I read that if you are a back sleeper, you should put the large bump under your neck and if you are a side sleeper, you should put the small side under your neck.
 You aren't still sleeping on your tummy, are you?
 I had to give that up a long time ago, on the advice of my medical professionals, for the health of my aging body, along with several other favorite sleep positions.

 I bought one at K-Mart and one at Target.
 They are alike, yet different.
 The one from K-Mart is smaller and much firmer; if I stick my fingers into it, the depression will disappear immediately.
 The one from Target is larger and not so firm.
-I started with the K-Mart pillow, and it was fine, but I like the Target pillow better, and it is now the one I use at night as a pinched nerve treatment.
+I started with the K-Mart pillow, and it was fine, but I like the Target pillow better, and it is now the one I use at night as a pinched nerve in neck treatment at home.
 Here is a photo of both.
 The one I bought at Target is on the left; the one from K-Mart is on the right.

 I seemed to be getting better, and I was optimistic that the pain would go away, because of the glowing testimonials for the product, but now I seem to be regressing.
 I must be doing some physical thing that aggravates the condition; I just have to figure out what.
 Maybe it's sitting so much, using the computer, but I can't stop that; I just try to get up frequently.

 About nine months later: I am MUCH better.
 I hardly notice any discomfort now, except when I get into odd positions with my arm for extended periods of time (like in the dentist's chair).
-I know the Pronex pinched nerve treatment is working.
+I know the Pronex pinched nerve in neck treatment is working.
 I'm using it when I get up and before I go to bed, increasing the traction very gradually.

 I am going to go off the EZorb for awhile now to see if I get worse.
 I'm trying to find out if it's the EZorb that's helping or the Pronex, or both.
 I'll keep you informed.

-If your doctor recommends traction, remember that the over-the-door traction unit is under $30.
+If your doctor recommends traction, remember that the over-the-door traction unit is inexpensive.
 My husband got complete relief from it and he has had no problems for nine months now.
-The Pronex is really expensive--several hundred dollars, but I did not get complete relief with the over-the-door unit--far from it, so I invested in the Pronex, and I am 75 to 85 percent better than I was.
+The Pronex is really expensive, but I did not get complete relief with the over-the-door unit--far from it, so I invested in the Pronex, and I am 75 to 85 percent better than I was.

-It is now another six months later.
-I never did the DMSO pinched nerve treatment, because I now have complete relief from my symptoms from using the Pronex traction pinched nerve treatment.
-If I didn't know I had a pinched nerve, I wouldn't know I had it, if you know what I mean.
 I still use the Pronex morning and night, and my chiropractor says eventually I will be able to cut down to three times a week, but I don't know.
 When I stop using it, the symptoms start to come back.
 I'll keep you informed.
 By the way, my husband is still fine.
 He just used the over the door traction for awhile.
 He says above he only used it for a few weeks, but it seemed like longer to me--maybe months.
 His symptoms never did come back after that initial traction.